-Historically, the largest and most important of these settlements was Ecclesfield.
-It is likely to have been the ecclesiastical centre of a pre-Norman unit of Hallamshire, with historical documents claiming Sheffield as well as Bradfield as dependent chapelries as late as 1188 (Hey 1979, 28).
-The layout of the village, as depicted in the mid 19th century, has largely persisted in the present townscape, with regular plots along Town End Road, High Street and Church Street clearly corresponding to those shown on the first edition Ordnance Survey mapping.
-Within these plots some important stone built vernacular architecture survives, not least the scheduled 19th century former file factory at 11 High Street.

-The ecclesiastical importance of the village is represented in the townscape by the fine medieval church of St Mary's, at its centre.
-This church, at which evidence for a pre-conquest foundation was found in 1892 with the discovery of a Saxon cross shaft, includes Early English (c.1180 -c.1275) and Perpendicular (c.1350-c.1580) architecture (Pevsner and Radcliffe 1967, 185).
-Behind the church, lie the remains of a Benedictine Priory; the surviving buildings, restored in the 1880s, consist of two ranges, the first housing a chapel and the second interpreted as a refectory and dormitory block.
+Historically, the largest and most important of these settlements has been Ecclesfield.
+It is likely to have been the ecclesiastical centre of any pre-Norman unit of Hallamshire with historical documents claiming Sheffield as well as Bradfield as dependent chapelries as late as 1188 (Hey 1979, 28).
+The layout of the village as depicted in the mid 19th century has largely persisted in the present townscape with regular plot series along Town End Road, High Street and Church Street clearly corresponding to those shown on the first edition Ordnance Survey mapping.
+Within these plots some important post-medieval stone built vernacular architecture survives, not least at the scheduled 19th century former file factory at 11 High Street.
+The ecclesiastical importance of the village is represented in the townscape by the fine medieval church of St Mary's at the centre of the village.
+This church, at which evidence for a pre-conquest foundation was found in 1892 by the discovery of a Saxon cross shaft (SMR 172), includes Early English (c.1180 -c.1275) and Perpendicular (c.1350-c.1580) architecture (Pevsner and Radcliffe 1967, 185).
+Behind the church, lie the remains of a Benedictine Priory.
+The surviving buildings, restored in the 1880s, consist of two ranges, the first housing a chapel and the second interpreted as a refectory and dormitory block.
 The complex, particularly the chapel range, retains significant 13th century architectural elements (Ryder 1980, 453-454).

-Figure 5: Ecclesfield file works © SYAS 2005
+Figure 4: Ecclesfield file works © 2005 SYAS

 More fragmentary legibility of the medieval landscape continues to the north east.
-The present vicarage is a modern building, but it stands within the remains of a large 19th century garden.
-At the far end of this plot lies the scheduled Willow Garth, a probable medieval moated site.
+The present vicarage is a modern building, but stands within the remains of a large 19th century garden.
+At the far end of this plot lies the Scheduled Willow Garth (SMR 170) a probable medieval moated site.
 Beyond the moat lies a large dam, now used as a fishing pond, but formerly associated with a water powered mill - possibly on the site of the medieval corn mill of the priory (Miller 1949, 95).

-19th century OS mapping shows the historic core of Ecclesfield to have been surrounded by a distinctive network of narrow strip fields to the south and west, with common land to the north.
-Much of the former open field known as St Michael's Field (to the east of the historic core area) remained unenclosed until the early 20th century - the original communal character being retained by the strips' conversion to allotment plots.
+19th century OS mapping shows the historic core of Ecclesfield to have been surrounded by a distinctive network of narrow strip fields to the south and west with common land to the north.
+Within this zone much of St Michael's Field (to the east of the historic core area), remained unenclosed until the early 20th century - the communal character was retained by their conversion to allotment plots.
 Those plots not retained as allotments were generally developed as housing between World War I and World War II - fossilising significant legibility of the earlier strip patterns.

-Figure 6: 1894 OS mapping of the unfenced strips of St Michael's Field in Ecclesfield - one of the latest examples of open common field patterns in the South Yorkshire.

-© and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024.
+Figure 5: 1894 OS mapping of the unfenced strips of St Michael's Field in Ecclesfield.
+One of the latest examples of open common field patterns in the County. © and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024.

 Ecclesfield Common was enclosed by Parliamentary Award in 1789 (English 1985, 45).
 Much of the length of Church Street, The Common, Mill Road and the relict boundaries within Ecclesfield Park survive from this award.
 Housing developed along the enclosure period roads from the later 19th to early 20th centuries - much of it of 'bylaw terrace' form.
+The park dates to between 1923 and 1938 and is typical of its period, featuring bandstand, bowling greens, tennis courts and extensive playing fields.